cuemacro/finmarketpy/README.md

 We have spent many years writing finmarketpy and other open source libraries at Cuemacro, and we are keen to do so for many years into the future.

-If you are interested in sponsoring Cuemacro's library, you can do so through the GitHub sponsorship page at https://github.com/sponsors/cuemacro
+If you using our libraries and are interested in sponsoring Cuemacro's open source libraries, you can do so through the GitHub sponsorship page at https://github.com/sponsors/cuemacro

 We also offer commercial services for our Cuemacro libraries, which include: